-With Maryland’s Deer Firearm Season opening just after Thanksgiving Day (Nov 27 – Dec 11), it’s time to start planning a hunt to fill your freezer.
+Once Maryland’s Deer Firearm Season opens the Saturday after Thanksgiving, it’s time to start planning a hunt to fill your freezer.
 Known for its thriving white-tailed deer populations, Western Maryland is the perfect place to harvest deer for the winter.
 Its stunning natural beauty has long attracted outdoor enthusiast and hunters.
 Whether you’re heading to Western Maryland from out of state, or just looking for a change of scenery from your usual tree line, read on to learn about three of the top public lands in Western Maryland to bag a deer.
 You'll also find a few great hotel rates at the bottom to help make the most of your hunt.

 Green Ridge State Forest